-Objective NE3: To commission and update a landscape impact assessment of local industrial level agriculture on issues such as local flooding and visual appearance, in order to ensure that this sort of activity does not detrimentally impact on the existing natural beauty, biodiversity and visual appeal of Ledbury and surrounding areas.
+Objective NE3: To ensure that industrial and agricultural activity in the countryside does not detrimentally impact on the existing natural beauty, biodiversity and visual appeal of Ledbury and surrounding areas.

-Objective NE4: To register the historic woods above Ledbury as being community assets, for both their historical significance and their utility to Ledbury as sources of sustainable wood supplies and as sites of natural beauty and wildlife biodiversity that make Ledbury an attractive tourist destination.
+Objective NE4: To register the historic woods above Ledbury as being community assets, for their historical significance, utility value, contribution to the amenity of the town and wellbeing of residents, as being sources of sustainable wood supplies and as sites of natural beauty and wildlife biodiversity that make Ledbury an attractive tourist destination.